eidolon-ai/agent-machine/README.md

 ## Directory Structure

 - `resources`: This directory contains additional resources for the project.
 An example agent is provided for reference.
-- `agent_machine`: This directory is where any custom code should be placed.
+- `components`: This directory is where any custom code should be placed.

 ## Running the Server